akhi1312/Log-Aggregation-ELK-Spring-Boot/README.md

 Quick search for application log is required.

 ## Architecture
-Log messages are captured e.g. by custom logging appenders and sent to a ZMQ queue.
+Log messages are captured e.g. by custom logging appenders and sent to a Kafka Queue.
 A ZMQ queue is very lightweight, very fast and supported out-of-the box by an ELK stack.
 The ELK stack consists of three components:
 * Logstash for receiving log messages, e.g.extracting appropriate log data.
 * ElasticSearch for indexing the log data.